Eller, Holtby come through as Capitals edge Panthers 4-3

 Leipsic made it 4-2 with 8:01 left when he scored between Bobrovsky’s pads again, after Ovechkin did so in the first period.

 It proved needed after Trochek answered with 4:29 left.
-But Yandle’s penalty inside the final minute ended Florida’s comeback hopes.
+But Yandle’s slashing penalty inside the final minute ended Florida’s comeback hopes.

+“We’re looking at the scoresheet at the end of the night and it’s four goals,” said Capitals coach Todd Reirden.
+“That’s something that we haven’t done recently.
+That’s something we talked about.”

-NOTES: During the first period, Connolly was honored with an on-screen tribute and loud ovation for his contributions in Washington during a three-year tenure, which included six playoff goals during the Capitals’ 2018 Stanley Cup run. … Jakub Vrana’s assist on Eller’s goal marked Vrana’s 100th career point. … Florida has held opponents to fewer than 30 shots in consecutive games for the first time since doing so in four straight games from Oct.
+NOTES: During the first period, Connolly was honored with an on-screen tribute and loud ovation for his contributions in Washington during a three-year tenure, which included six playoff goals during the Capitals’ 2018 Stanley Cup run. … Vrana’s assist on Eller’s goal marked Vrana’s 100th career point. … Florida has held opponents to fewer than 30 shots in consecutive games for the first time since doing so in four straight games from Oct.
 19-27. … The Panthers’ fifth-ranked power play went 0 for 3 and has now scored only once in its last 14 opportunities.

 UP NEXT